Transcranial Magnetic Stimulation

 At Bright Harbor Healthcare, we offer a long-lasting solution to depression so you can live your best life, and finally feel better.

 Transcranial magnetic stimulation (TMS) is a non-invasive procedure that uses magnetic fields to stimulate nerve cells in the brain to improve symptoms of depression.
 TMS treatment delivers a repetitive magnetic pulse that stimulates nerve cells and produces changes in neuronal activity in the areas of your brain related to mood control and depression.
 This method for treating depression has proven to be effective when other treatments have been unsuccessful.

 Many individuals feel like their depression will never get better after trying countless treatment modalities.

-Our non-invasive, drug-free, and FDA-approved TMS Treatment can provide the long-lasting results you never thought were possible.
+Our non-invasive, drug-free, and FDA-approved TMS Treatments can provide the long-lasting results you never thought were possible.

-At the start of TMS Treatment, we will meet with you to thoroughly discuss your symptoms of major depressive disorder and take a full history of previous mental health treatments and medical conditions.
+At your first TMS Treatment session, we will meet with you to thoroughly discuss your major Depression symptoms and take a full history of previous mental health treatments and medical conditions.

 TMS Treatment is typically provided 5 days per week for 4 to 6 weeks.
 Effectiveness will increase after each outpatient treatment session.
 Patients usually drive themselves to and from their TMS appointments.

 Get Involved & Support